 The subscription will charge a setup fee on the first invoice if there is a setup fee on the plan.
 You cannot add, remove or set a custom setup fee at the subscription level.
 If the subscription will start with a trial, the setup fee will be charged on the trial invoice.

 Select which add-ons should be included in the subscription.
-Add-ons in the subscription can have a custom price and quantity.
+Add-ons in the subscription can have a pricing model, price and quantity.

 You can choose to have the subscription start immediately or on a future date.
 If selected, the subscription will be created now, but will not issue an invoice until the future start date.
 It is not currently possible to set a past date.

 If the subscription has a future date and a trial, the trial will start on the future date you select.